 Today, approx. ten years later, the patient has said: “The cancer saved me, I feel considerably better today; the change of diet, the constant intake of immune stimulating agents and the few therapies that I still undergo have clearly made my whole body healthier – in its entirety!”

 He has a normal sex life, normal bladder function, not the least pain.
+He has never felt happier when it comes to intercourse.
+With this new found freedom concerning his sex life, he may decide to take the time to read up on this pocket pussy guide to see how it could possibly help with improved masturbation.
+With that said though, it’s just a good job that he now feels better within himself.
 His PSA, which was also very high, is now in the normal range of around 3-4.
 The ultrasound examination still shows the nodes, but with 5% vascularization he barely has circulation: the cancer is, so to speak, “quiet” and has become a scar knot!

 Conclusion: Cancer is a dynamic process – when the causes that have caused the cancer are removed and the immune system has been strengthened, the cancer then changes its behavior and becomes “quiet”.